JCav23/Project5-PredictiveAnalytics-HeritageHousing/README.md

 ### Content

 * The CodeInstitute Walkthrough project (Churnometer) and the various course material for the various data analytic and machine learning packages were refered to continually throughout development of this project.
-* https://github.com/van-essa/heritage-housing-issues/tree/main - example reference project provided by mentor
+* [Example Heritage Housing](https://github.com/van-essa/heritage-housing-issues/tree/main) - example reference project provided by mentor
 * [Stack Overflow](https://stackoverflow.com/) - Dozens of different stack overflow pages were refered to during development & troubleshooting.
 * Documentation for the various libraries linked above were all referenced during development of the project & troubleshooting.